Reginald Foster (Latinist): Latin

 Foster's pedagogy was entirely unorthodox.
 He eschewed the memorization of paradigms—to the point of forbidding students from memorizing lists of grammatical forms and vocabulary; rather, his method consisted of incrementally mastering the structure and vocabulary of the language by breaking down grammar into tiny, discrete concepts that could be immediately grasped and recognized by most students with little additional explanation.
 Examples included how to say "and" in Latin, or the second-person plural perfect form of a certain class of verbs and its meaning.
 Then, using chrestomathies of diverse Latin texts compiled by himself, Foster invited students to search for and identify the grammatical form under consideration.
 In this way, students were exposed, from day one, to genuine Latin literature rather than dry paradigms and tedious, rudimentary constructions.
-Finally, each lesson was reinforced through protracted homework assignments that often require many hours to complete.
+Finally, each lesson was reinforced through protracted homework assignments that often required many hours to complete.

-Key to Foster's pedagogy and success was his visceral and infectious love for the Latin language, "a precious thing here on Planet Earth," as he liked to say.
-Even in large classes of over 100 students, Foster learned the names of his students and directed each one's progress with care, publicly praising and upbraiding them in order to motivate them to learn.

 Foster condemned what he saw as a decline in Latin teaching; his effort to revive the language is the subject of a chapter in Alexander Stille's book The Future of the Past, where he is described as "a one-man Audubon Society for the Latin language, determined to save it from extinction."
 However, he was against returning to the Latin liturgy, saying that it "makes the Vatican look a bit medieval"; Foster instead thought that a better example would be for Benedict XVI to announce that he would read Latin in his Vatican quarters.